u3556562/Engg1340-35-/README.md

 	 5. Price and time are directly proportional, neglecting the grocery type.
 	 6. Trolley at most can contain 10 products
 	 7. Product types have no effect on process time
+	 8. No extra customers one the number of customers has been confirmed

 Target: try to reduce all cashier waiting time to <15 minutes and maximise the profit by rearranging the customers' position, say, if one of the customers make the waiting time >15, move him/her to other cashier.